 This is why I love mulch; it makes the wet planting (slightly) less messy.
 Throw a layer of wood chips or other mulch over the mud, then use your foot to gently but firmly press down the soil over the roots all the way around the base of the plant.
 This gives the plant solid seating, helps soil contact all the roots, and ensures that they have immediate and lasting access to moisture.

 Note about wood chips: If you're using wood chips as mulch, they do tend to create a Nitrogen deficit because their decomposition requires Nitrogen and removes it from the surrounding soil.
 You can counter this by sprinkling compost, rotted manure, or grass clippings around the plant before you top it off with wood chips.
-Gravel is an alternative mulch material that won't deplete soil Nitrogen, but don't use limestone gravel unless your plants enjoy very alkaline soil.
-Pine needles or pine bark are also fine mulches, but use them only for plants that enjoy extremely acidic soil.
+Gravel is an alternative mulch material that won't deplete soil Nitrogen, but don't use limestone gravel unless your plants prefer alkaline soil.
+Pine needles or pine bark are also fine mulches, but use them only for plants that prefer acidic soil.

 Step 10.
 Water again.

 Use a lower flow to wet down the mulch you just added.
 I also sprinkle the plant's leaves at this point to wash away any accumulated dust.
-If the plant looks like it's swimming in mud, I let the water drain and then pack down the base again with my foot to ensure that the plant is solidly seated in the soil.
+If the plant looks like it's swimming in mud, I let the water drain and then pack down the base again with my feet or hands to ensure that the plant is solidly seated in the soil.